rtcharity/resources.eahub.org/content/evaluation_and_strategy/sams-guide-to-recruitment.md

 - - -

-**5. Non-targeted outreach**
+## 5. Non-targeted outreach

-Send around more emails:
+**Send around more emails**

 To interested faculty members / to grad students / to relevant departments / to everybody you know / to any mailing lists you are part off / etc. In the email ask people to forward them on.

-Advertise online:
+**Advertise online**

-Create a facebook page (see the tips here).
+Create a Facebook page (see the tips here).
 Invite all of your friends to join.
 Ask for shares from other college connected pages.

-Put up flyers:
+**Put up flyers**

 In dorms / on dorm billboards, walls and doors / in dorm bathrooms & stalls / in hallways and elevators / in locations designated for flyers / at bus stops or community centers.
-(Sample flyers can be found here)
+(Sample flyers can be found here.)

-Get in the news
+**Get in the news**

 Get mentioned in the local and school newspapers & radio stations.
 Issues press releases, talk with reporters, and talk with your university’s press-relations officer.

-Action:
+**Action:**

-Create a facebook page for your meetup (see the tips here)
+Create a Facebook page for your meetup (see the tips here).

-Tabeling advice
+## Tabling advice

 **WHERE AND WHEN**